lab11/stm32f0xx-gcc-setup/README.md

 To use this code:

-1) Download the STM [Standard Peripheral Library](http://www.st.com/web/catalog/tools/FM147/CL1794/SC961/SS1743/LN1939) for you chip series.
+1) Download the STM [Standard Peripheral Library](http://www.st.com/web/catalog/tools/FM147/CL1794/SC961/SS1743/LN1939) for the STMF0xx.
 Place it in a persistent location.

 2) Download and install the [JLink tools](https://www.segger.com/jlink-software.html) for your platform.
 Make sure that the binaries are added to your path.